keep cats away

 2. Talk With Your Neighbors

 When it comes to keeping cats out of the garden, a straightforward tactic to develop a solution could be to talk with your neighbors.
-If feral cats are the issue, you can work with your neighbors to devise a plan.
+If free-roaming cats are the issue, you can work with your neighbors to devise a plan.

 If your neighbor’s cats are the issue, you can tell them you no longer want their cat roaming in your yard and work with them to find a solution.